Whojo/Whojo/README.md

 I have continuously learned about these topics for the past four years.
 During my studies at **Epita** and my double master's degree at the **Sorbonne**, I specialized in **Machine Learning** and **Deep Learning** methods applied to **Computer Vision**.
 At the same time, I joined **Epita's Research and Development Laboratory**.
 I am developing tools to automatically detect and correct texts extracted from old documents.
 Next January, we hope to **publish a paper** on a self-supervised approach using a sequence-to-sequence model (**BERT**) applied to this problem.
 These 18 months have been an opportunity to deepen my **research** background and to discover another aspect of Deep Learning: **Natural Language Processing**.

 I value **teamwork** and **effective communication** within a team.
 I was able to practice the latter when I co-organized a discussion group on AI safety for nine months and was president of Epita's chess club for three years.
 I am **autonomous**, **hardworking**, and **passionate**.
-By actively contributing to the development of these technologies, I hope to become one of the critical actors in the following decades.
+By actively contributing to developing these technologies, I hope to become one of the critical actors in the following decades.

 ### 📊 Github's Statistics